katelloyd83/sound-fundamentals/modules/week-3/_posts/2004-01-01-soundwalks.md

 ## Background Information

 _Soundwalks_ as a practice and art form are a natural extension of our notions of soundscape.
-The traditional notion of a soundwalk essentially turns it into a "moving soundscape".
+The traditional notion of a soundwalk essentially turns it into a "moving soundscape."
 A practitioner or participant is asked to take a walk, and instead of focusing on the interactions and interplay of sonic events from a single location, the practitioner is asked to listen to a dynamically evolving soundscape that is also in relation to their movement.

-Whereas in experiencing a soundscape, you would sit still, the only thing you change in a soundwalk, is that you walk around.
+When experiencing a soundscape, you would sit still.
+The only thing to change in a soundwalk is walking around.

 Hildegard Westerkamp is credited with the creation of this term and practice.